-Instrument flying screens/view limiting devices will be used throughout the flight to simulate IMC.
+View limiting devices shall be used throughout the flight to simulate IMC and obscure external visual reference for the applicant.
+The means provided must ensure that all required manoeuvres and procedures are conducted by sole reference to instruments whilst not restricting the examiner's ability to conduct an effective lookout.
 Sole use of a hood, visor or goggles may not be adequate for all parts of the skill test because external visual reference may not be sufficiently obscured in all sectors.
 For example, the horizon may be clearly visible when looking up to check the direct reading compass during limited panel work.
 Therefore some additional form of screening may be required specifically for these exercises.
 If view limiting devices are placed in position before departure the forward view must be sufficient to allow visual reference for the take off.
 At a suitable height after take-off (normally at 150 - 300 feet AGL), the final panel of the screens should be inserted or head worn device donned to simulate entry into cloud.
 The examiner will act as the 'safety pilot' when view limiting devices are being used but the applicant is expected to operate under an appropriate level of service from ATC as if in IMC throughout.
 The applicant is expected to retain an air picture of where other conflicting traffic is in relationship to the aircraft and direct the examiner's lookout accordingly.
 The examiner will indicate when view limiting devices can be removed for visual manoeuvring and for the final approach to land.
-Further quidance on appropriate screens/devices and the restriction on external visual reference may be found in Standards Document 7.